UNIVERSITY OF WISCONSIN River Falls

 Curriculum reflects the needs of educators who want to implement effective literacy practices into their classrooms.

 Complete the reading teacher certification within one year or continue on to earn master's degree and reading specialist license.

 This program is designed to prepare teachers for Minnesota certification in reading; however, it is the student's responsibility to ensure state licensing requirements are met.
-Minnesota residents may qualify for tuition reciprocity and should apply through the Minnesota Office of Higher Education or call (651) 642-0567.
+Minnesota residents may qualify for tuition reciprocity and can find more information and apply here.

 In addition to the General Admission Process for graduate study at UWRF, applicants will also show that they are certified teachers with two years of regular classroom teaching experience.